+S-104 uses the fileless cancellation method described in S-100 5.2.0 Part 17 clause 17-4.4.1.
 For a cancellation, set:

+fileName = fileName of the cancelled dataset (for a series, the fileName of the last dataset in the series)

 purpose = cancellation

 edition number = 0

-issue date and time = the date and time the cancellation is effective
+issue date and time = the issue date and time of the cancelled dataset

+digital signature = the digital signature of the cancelled dataset (for a series, the digital signature of the last dataset in the series)

-replacedData = true if and only if the cancelled dataset or sequence is replaced by another dataset/sequence
+replacedData = true if and only if the cancelled dataset or sequence is replaced by another dataset/sequence; otherwise false.
+This attribute must be populated for a cancellation.

 dataReplacement = cell name of the replacement dataset (if and only if the cancelled dataset/sequence is replaced by another dataset/sequence).
+This attribute must be populated when replacedData=true.

 Other S100_Purpose values (informative)